AyoungYa/scenarios/python/challenge-build-fake-person/finish.md

 # Summary

-In this challenge, you learned how to install third library and use it in Python.
+In this challenge, you learned how to install and use a third library in Python.